Why choose a Mercedes shuttle for a mobile office

 Shore power, solar augmentation, and charge management

 Shore power with an automatic transfer system shortens charge times and keeps sensitive gear happy.
-Add solar if you need extended off-grid capability.
+Add solar if you need longer off-grid capability.
 Include proper charge controllers and battery management systems to protect lithium batteries and extend service life.

 Connectivity: 4G/5G routers and interior Wi-Fi